How to curb spending and tackle credit card debt

 Jordan Lavin

 Credit card debt can be daunting, especially when it continues to pile up.
-With Equifax Canada revealing that credit card balances reached an all-time high of $107.4 -billion earlier this year, and that fewer of us are paying off our balance in full, now might be the time for an intervention.
+With Equifax Canada revealing that credit card balances reached an all-time high of $122 billion earlier this year, and that fewer of us are paying off our balance in full, now might be the time for an intervention.

 Why is credit card debt so high?

-The alarming stat that Canadians owe a collective $107.4 -billion in credit card debt is attention-grabbing, but may not signal a growing problem.
-Our population is growing rapidly – Statistics Canada says we welcomed a net 1,050,000 new Canadians in 2022 – and prices are always on the rise.
+The alarming stat that Canadians owe a collective $122 billion in credit card debt is attention-grabbing, but may not signal a growing problem.
+Our population is growing rapidly – Statistics Canada says we welcomed over 1.2 million temporary and permanent immigrants – and prices are always on the rise.

 It’s the news that more people are carrying a balance that’s cause for concern.
-Equifax says almost half a million more people have credit card debt than a year ago, and people with lower credit scores have been more likely to add credit card debt.
+Equifax says 1 in 23 consumers are missing a payment on at least one credit product, up from 1 in 25 a year ago, and younger consumers are more likely to miss payments.

-This is likely attributable to the rising cost of everything.
+This is likely attributable to the rising cost of everything, as well as the rising unemployment rate.
 Low-income earners have been hit hardest by inflation, and credit cards may be all that’s keeping some families afloat.
 Earlier this year, RBC estimated low-income Canadians would increase their debt service ratios at twice the rate of high-income households in 2023 as a larger portion of their earnings go to consumer spending.

 Strategies for curbing spending and credit card debt